matrix-org/matrix-doc/proposals/2063-serverinfo.md

 ## Security considerations

-Since servers are reachable through public methods these don't really open up attack surfaces; most replies are static data.
-Dynamic results shall be protected from DoS (rate limiting, possibly simply globally).
+Since servers are reachable through public methods these don't really open up attack surfaces; replies are quasi-static data.

 ## Conclusion

-Implementing these endpoints would make it possible to generate automated server lists with data suited to make educated guesses about server suitability for new users.
+Implementing these endpoints would make it possible to generate *automated server lists* with data suited to make educated guesses about server suitability for new users.